Published: 29/03/2021

 Delays

-Moving home, especially when you are in a chain, can be a stressful process at the best of times, so starting on the wrong foot with an unrealistic price tag complicates things.
+Moving home, especially in a chain, can be a stressful process at the best of times, so starting on the wrong foot with an unrealistic price tag complicates things.

-According to consumer watchdog Which?, overvalued properties take on average up to two months longer to sell than other properties.
-In most cases, reality kicks in a month or two later, and the vendor ends up having to drop the price to a more realistic one (often the price they should have initially asked).
-All overvaluing achieves is delay.
+According to consumer watchdog Which?
+Overvalued properties take up to two months to sell than other properties.
+In most cases, reality kicks in a month or two later, and the vendor has to drop the price to a more realistic one (often the price they should have initially asked).
+All overvaluing achieves is a delay.

 Puts off buyers

 Overvaluing your property results in fewer viewings.
 Information about historic property sale prices is available online, making it easy for buyers to know what a property is worth in their desired area.
-They are savvy and can spot an overpriced property a mile off and will steer clear.
+They are savvy, can spot an overpriced property a mile off, and will steer clear.

 Buyers tend to filter their online property searches by price, so if the property is on at the wrong price, there's a chance it might not register in their search at all.